Alexander Liberman, Russian tsar of New York

 She came to Paris to live with relatives in the 1920s.
 During her stay in Paris she met Russian poet Vladimir Mayakovsky, who promptly fell in love with Tatiana.
 Later, after his unavoidable return to Russia, Mayakovsky committed suicide.
 This was the great grief of Tatiana’s life, one that threw a shadow over the legendary marital passion between her and Alexander.

 A year after his wife’s death, in 1992, 80-year-old Liberman married Melinda Pechangco.
 She was a nurse who looked after Tatiana during her illness.

 Bohemian king of New York dotted the i’s: “For the first time in my life I wanted to feel helpless”.

 He had seven years to drink the new feeling to the bottom.

-Alex Liberman kept working until he reached 80 years old, and even founded a magazine Allure, which became one of the most popular in America.
+Alex Liberman kept working until the age of 80.
+He even founded magazine Allure, which became one of the most popular magazines in America.

 The great man died on November 17, 1999.